PhilTanner/ATC_system/README.md

 - Enhancements:
   - Extend use of translations array for future-proofing
   - Allow bulk email contact
+- Bug fixes:
+  - Officers shouldn't have to pay for activities

 ### RC 0.8.3
 - Enhancements: